From Dr. Rosana Marzullo-Dove

 For children, I use play therapy, behavioral therapy, and mindfulness – as children have great difficulties to recognize and voice their emotions, play therapy helps the child to create a warm, trusting relationship with me, where life situations can be “played” in sessions.
 I have treated children with behavioral issues, anxiety, and depression, and children from split and/or unconventional families.
-Parents participation in therapy is welcomed and sometimes required.
+Parents’ participation in therapy is welcomed and sometimes required.

-For teens, I use techniques from different theoretical views, such as art therapy, play therapy, psychotherapy, Cognitive Behavioral therapy (CBT), behavioral therapy, mindfulness, and Emotional Freedom Technique (EFT).
-I value confidentiality and teens feel safe to share their inner thoughts, ask difficult questions, and explore themes of anxiety, depression, friendship, relationship, sex, etc. Parents will sometimes be part of therapy, as I value parents’ participation and adult modeling of behaviors.
+For teens, I use techniques from different theoretical views, such as art therapy, play therapy, psychotherapy, Cognitive Behavioral Therapy (CBT), behavioral therapy, mindfulness, and Emotional Freedom Technique (EFT).
+I value confidentiality and teens feel safe to share their inner thoughts, ask difficult questions and explore themes of anxiety, depression, friendship, relationship, sex, etc. Parents will sometimes be part of therapy, as I value parents’ participation and adult modeling of behaviors.

-My experience and bulk of my work is with Adults and Older adults dealing with difficulties such as anxiety, depression, relationship issues, parenting, life transitions, separation/divorce, death/dying, work/retirement, mood, and personality issues.
-Talk therapy (Psychotherapy, psychoanalytical exploration, Cognitive Behavioral therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of treatment adults.
+My experience and bulk of my work are with Adults and Older adults dealing with difficulties such as anxiety, depression, relationship issues, parenting, life transitions, separation/divorce, death/dying, work/retirement, mood, and personality issues.
+Talk therapy (Psychotherapy, psychoanalytical exploration, Cognitive Behavioral Therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of treatment adults.
 I also offer some Group Therapy for qualifying individuals.